The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 MG 08 Shooting Stands (Gun Mount) Manual - Between Wars Military Issue

 H.Dv.
 368, Heft 1b - Die Schießgestelle für Die MG 08 - H.Dv.
 368, Volume 1b - Shooting Stands for the MG 08.
-This manual has

-and the auxiliary mount which was used on the ground or attached to a tree stump or post.
-59 pages, with 34 very clear and detailed pictures
+This manual has details of the construction and use of the shooting stands for the MG 08, including the sled, extension tube for shooting at aircraft, the tripod, and the auxiliary mount which was used on the ground or attached to a tree stump or post.
+59 pages, with 34 very clear and detailed pictures and illustrations, about 8.5" High x 5.5" Wide.

 Please reference "MG08 Shooting Stands" on your order.